Art birthday party places

 Celebrate your kid’s birthday with the art of Harlem and northern Manhattan at this beautiful and affordable uptown haven.
 A birthday party at Sugar Hill Children’s Museum allows admission for 12 children and 8 adults to enjoy the multimedia installations, dynamic photographs, painting and drawings—all created by local artists.
 Guests can also attend public scheduled storytelling shows and participate in the museum’s opportunities to create their own artwork.
 Parents are welcome to bring refreshments and treats to serve in Sugar Hill’s party room, and for an additional fee ($150) they can add activities such as art projects inspired by the exhibits or a performance from a professional storyteller about the neighborhood’s history.
 Ages 1–8.

-Times Square’s home for unusual art, interactive experiences and gruesome oddities can also be your little one’s next birthday destination with the "Discovery Birthday Package."
+Times Square’s home for unusual art, interactive experiences and unique oddities can also be your little one’s next birthday destination.
 Everyone grabs a safari hat and ventures on a scavenger hunt among the space’s 500 artifacts (such as shrunken heads, albino giraffes and a Captain America statue made of scrap metal).
-Before guests are sent home with their “survivor certificate,” they get a chance to run the gauntlet during the timed LaserRace.
+Guests are sent home with their “survivor certificate” at the end of the event.
 Ages 8 and up.

 Sports birthday party places